roman-milk/roman-milk.github.io/the-boyfriend-test.md

  "He's the one being the asshole.
 Make him come to you."

  Benny asked me if I was ready for another beer, but my good mood had evaporated so I told him no and he moved to the other end of the bar to take care of a customer.
 I finished my beer and left without looking over at the table where the girls were sitting.
-Report_Story #2